carloswilsonperez/Tour_Guide_App/README.md

 # Musical Structure App
 ===================================

-This app consists of a list of genres and associates songs.
+This app consists of a list of genres and associates tourItems.

 This app does not play music, it is just the visual part.